seqan/lara/index.md

 Output format
 -------------

+Each output format is sorted primarily by the first and subsequently by the second sequence index.

+### for multiple alignments with T-Coffee

 The result of LaRA is a T-Coffee library file and its format is documented [here](http://www.tcoffee.org/Projects/tcoffee/documentation/index.html#t-coffee-lib-format-01).
 It contains the structural scores for each residue pair of each computed sequence pair.